AI-Commandos/RAGMeUp/README_Group18.md

 self.logger.info("RAGHelper initialized successfully with Text-to-SQL support.")
 ```

-    - Added a logic branch for Text2SQL to allow SQL-based queries when vector_store is set to postgres.
     - Purpose: This block initializes the Text2SQL component during the setup of the `RAGHelper` class.
     - Details:
       - Retrieves the model name (`text_to_sql_model`) from environment variables or defaults to `suriya7/t5-base-text-to-sql`.